States with the best tap water in the U.S.

 - Massachusetts: According to the MassDEP Drinking Water Program, Massachusetts has some of the highest quality drinking water in the country and some of the strictest standards.
 Watersheds in the state are protected by the Massachusetts Water Resources Authority, which ensures that all forests in the area are protected as well.
 These forests naturally clean the water so that by the time it gets to the city, the water requires minimal filtering.

-These states may feature scenery and some of the nation’s most thriving cities, but residents and anyone considering moving should be aware that they also happen to have the worst tap water in the U.S.
+These states may feature scenery and some of the nation’s most thriving cities, but residents and anyone considering becoming one should be aware that they also happen to have the worst tap water in the U.S.

-- Washington: Outside of Seattle’s city limits, residents of Washington’s water look a little different.
+- Washington: Washington has problems with runoff from constant rain affecting their water quality, and a growing population leads to many issues with their water system.
+Outside of Seattle’s city limits, residents of Washington’s water look a little different.
 Chromium, chloroform, arsenic, uranium, nitrate, radon, and radium are a handful of contaminants in the state’s water.

 - Puerto Rico: Natural disasters are also a major contributor to unclean water.
-After Hurrican Irma and Maria hit Puerto Rico in 2017, the island has been suffering from water that is filled with sediment.
+After Hurricane Irma and Maria hit Puerto Rico in 2017, the island has been suffering from water that is filled with sediment.
+Often getting put on boil water notices, there are times Puerto Ricans don't have access to clean and easily drinkable water due to infrastructure problems.

-- New Jersey: A synthetic, toxic chemical used for New Jersey’s industrial centers has lingered in the water for many years.
+- New Jersey: High levels of PFAS are present in New Jersey’s water system.
+This synthetic, toxic chemical used for New Jersey’s industrial centers has lingered in the water for many years.
 This chemical, used for grease, water, and heat-resistant properties, is being phased out of production but remains in the state’s tap water today.
+Thankfully, it does look as though New Jersey is cracking down on their PFOA problem.
+According to this article, if water exceeds the new standards of 14 parts per trillion for PFOA and 13 parts per trillion for PFOS New Jersey utility operators have to install treatment systems or take their wells offline.
+Hopefully soon New Jersey will not be on the list of worst tap water in the United States.

-- Florida: Poor tap water in Florida is attributed to the two ecological emergencies the state experienced in 2018.
+- Florida: Florida’s tap is so bad because of the two ecological emergencies the state experienced in 2018.
 During the summer of 2018, red tide microorganisms flooded into the Gulf of Mexico, and toxic blue-green algae flowed into rivers, lakes, and oceans.
 Additionally, the state experiences high levels of fertilizer and other pollutants due to the freshwater algae blooms.
 Natural disasters often affect Florida’s water as hurricanes and storms result in flooding, which in turn affect the water systems.
+Florida also has infrastructure issues that lead to the state having worse tap water when compared to most states.
+According to the Southern Regional Water Program, Florida’s “unique hydrogeologic features of a thin soil layer, high water table, porous limestone and large quantities of rainfall coupled with rapid population growth, result in a groundwater resource extremely vulnerable to contamination.”

 If you live in one of the states that made the “Worst Tap Water in the U.S.” list, there’s no need to pack your bags.
 While there are alternatives to drinking tap water, we highly recommend investing in a water filtration system.
 If you think bottled water is a good alternative to dirty tap water, we’ve compiled a list of disadvantages against the wasteful and expensive product in our article, Bottled Water vs. Filtered Water.
 Filtering your tap water at home can remove harmful contaminants, helping your health in the long run.
 If you’re interested in filtering your home’s water, but not sure where to start, we recommend starting with looking over a water quality report from your local municipality.
 Interpreting your city’s water report is simple, with the help of this article.
 Once you know what contaminants are found in your drinking water, you can better choose a water filter with our helpful guide.
 If you’re wanting to filter the water in your home from every faucet, you would need to consider a whole house water filter.
 Or, if you’re only concerned about the water you drink, under sink and countertop filters can be an easy and quick option to get clean, healthy water.